Gsirawan/Claude-Code-Project-template/README.md

 ---

-## How to start and continue with Claude
+### How to start with Claude

 - Open terminal
 - Run `claude` and send prompt
   - `Read and follow CLAUDE.md instructions`
+- Start with your project tasks.

+### How to continue with Claude

+- Open terminal
-- For new session (when continuing a project) Prompt
+- Run `claude` and send for the new session (when continuing a project) Prompt
   - `This is a new session, Read .claude/session_template.md`
-- Proceed with your project tasks
+- Proceed with your project tasks.

 ---